How to use PALCMD.EXE

 ..
 "WARN1" is the abbreviation for the section "'Interfaced identifiers that are used, but not outside of unit" in the Warnings Report.

-If then the number of warnings in a particular run of PALCMD.EXE exceeds 5, PALCMD.EXE will write out an error, and halt with an exit code of 99.
+If then the number of warnings in a particular run of PALCMD.EXE exceeds 5, PALCMD.EXE will list it in the output.

 You can add how many lines as you wish to the limit file.
 Each line will be checked against the specified section and report.

-This feature is not available in PAL.EXE (GUI program).
+This feature is not available in PAL.EXE (the GUI program).

 /R specifies the report root folder